bote795/deltaTracking/rasberryPi/README.md

-This file is for creating a rasberry pi runing rasberian to a iBeacon.
+Tis file is for creating a rasberry pi runing rasberian to a iBeacon.
 Needs
 	Rasberry pi
 	bluetooth 4.0 toogle